Skip to Content

 Balsamic vinegar, lemon and lemon zest, powdered sugar on a black surface.

-Step #2: Add sugar, vinegar & lemon to strawberries
+Step #2: Add sugar, sweet red wine or vinegar & lemon to strawberries

 Marinated strawberries, ladyfinger cookies and whipped cream as ingredients for strawberry tiramisu.